parulbaweja/hash-tables/README.md

 ### Considerations

-1) Inserting and looking up a new key-value pair is approximately O(k), with k being the number of HashElements in a particular bucket.
-2) Removing a key-value pair is O(1) in a particular bucket.
+1. Technically, lookup, insert and delete are O(kᵢ), where kᵢ is the number of elements in the ith bucket.
+However, on average with a well distributed hash function, this tends to be a constant, allowing for O(1) runtime on these operations.
-3) Linked lists do not allow for great cache locality, as nodes are dispersed throughout memory.
-Cache locality is inherently beneficial for a hash table, as a user would potentially look up values, or similar ones multiple times.
+2. Linked lists do not optimize for cache locality, as nodes are dispersed throughout memory.
-4) In its worse case, all keys hash to the same spot, so search is O(n).
+3. In its worse case, all keys hash to the same spot, so search is O(n).
 Ideally, each slot holds the average number of keys.

 ## Linear & Quadratic Probing

 ### Summary

 In linear probing, to find an element, we can search the i + 0, i + 1, i + 2 indices and so on.
-The first element that hashes and mods to a particular bucket is inserted at that index.
-Thereafter, elements that also hash and mod to the same particular bucket are inserted at the first available spot after the original bucket.
-The implementation must accommodate a wrap-around.
-Let's look at an example:
+The first element that lands in a particular bucket is inserted at that index.
+Thereafter, elements that also land in the same particular bucket are inserted at the first available spot after the original bucket.

 ```python
 [None, None, 2, 3, 4, 5, 6, None, 8, 9, 10, None, 12, 13, 14, 15]